samuelgaudreau/formation-front-end-2/README.md

     const paperColorPicker = document.querySelector(".paper-color-picker");
     const root = document.documentElement;

-    /* add listener on the click event of the colorPicker to change the primary color */
+    /* add listener on the click event of the colorPicker and change the primary color */

-    /* add listener on the click event of the paperColorPicker to change the paper color */
+    /* add listener on the click event of the paperColorPicker and change the paper color */

-    /* BONUS : add listener on the click event of the calendar in order to animate the natural page change */
 </script>
 ```